The Psychology of Word-of-Mouth Marketing: Why People Share and How Brands Benefit

 The Role of Digital Platforms

-Today, word of mouth marketing may not look like face-to-face communication.
+Today, word-of-mouth marketing may not look like face-to-face communication.
 Sharing is amplified and accelerated by digital platforms, but the motivations are the same.

 Social Media Amplification